AndersonFontana/Scripts/Terminal/README.md

 sudo cp scriptName /usr/local/bin/
 ```

-And then type the script name in any directory!
+And then type (on terminal) the script name in any directory!